PolyMathOrg/DataFrame/roadmap.md

 ## New functionality

-* Handling missing values
+* **Handling missing values** - finding missing values, replacing them with something.
+Reading files with missing values.
+Detecting types of columns that have missing values.
-* Joins
+* **Joins** - left, right, inner join of sevaral data frames
-* Time series
+* **Time series** - similar to the [Time Series / Date functionality](https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html) in pandas
-* Support for more file formats
+* **Support for more file formats** - at this moment, we can read/write data from CSV files.
+Add support for more file formats, for example, Excel.
+Are there other formats that we should consider?

 ## Experimental